 - Click the button for Windows (SMB).

-If you wish to configure multiple authenticated shares, repeat for each user, giving each user their own Share name and Ownership.
+When configuring multiple authenticated shares, repeat for each user, giving each user their own Share name and Ownership.
 When finished, click Next twice, then Confirm to create the shares.
 The Wizard automatically creates a dataset with the correct ownership for each share and starts the SMB service so the shares are available immediately.
 The new shares are also added to Sharing ‣ Windows (SMB).

 To prevent Windows Explorer from hanging when accessing the share, map the share as a network drive.
 To do this, right-click the share and select Map network drive….
 Choose a drive letter from the drop-down menu and click the Finish button.